open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-01.md

 #### 3- Bifurcating data in a pipeline

-**Q:** If I want to use the Collector to send different sets of data to different back-ends, what’s the best way to go about it?
+**Q:** If I want to use the Collector to send different sets of data to different backends, what’s the best way to go about it?

 **A:**
 [Connectors](https://github.com/open-telemetry/opentelemetry-collector/pull/6140)